How to Visit Mt Vesuvius in 2025: by Car, Bus & Tours

 Bus from Ercolano to Mt Vesuvius

-Even people who have a car sometimes decide to take this bus to Vesuvius since parking in Ercolano is easier (and if you visit Herculaneum anyway, you can just leave your car at the car parking there until you are back).
+TIP: Even if you have a car, you may want to take this bus to the top of Mt Vesuvius.
+Parking in Ercolano is a lot easier, and if you visit Herculaneum anyway, you can just leave your car here until you are back.

 Vesuvio Express bus from Ercolano to Mount Vesuvius